-That sounds all fine and ideal, right?
-Maybe, depending on what stage you’re in with your family, it may sound impossible.
+That sounds great, right?
+Depending on what stage you’re in with your family, it may sound impossible to improve the sibling dynamic because there are all kinds of variations in family relationships!

 Than this:

-Sometimes relationships, specifically amongst siblings, tend to be the trickiest (close proximity smooshing together sometimes really different personalities, etc.)
+Sometimes relationships, specifically amongst siblings, tend to be the trickiest.
+Smooshing together really different personalities in close proximity.

-BUT, I’m here to say, beautiful sibling relationships are worth fighting for!
+But, I’m here to say, creating a beautiful sibling dynamic in your home is worth fighting for!

 There is nothing in the world like having all your siblings become your best friends.

-So this week on the In the Arena podcast my sisters and I are pondering some of the things our parents did to foster sibling relationships in our family growing up, and how that has infiltrated into how we are raising our own children.
+So this week on the In the Arena podcast my sisters and I are pondering some of the things our parents did to nurture relationships in our family growing up, and how that has infiltrated into how we are raising our own children.

 We don’t actually know the recipe for our bonding, but we do know that we were definitely not always friends!